Close-up of a piano keyboard with black and white keys, showing signs of wear.

 Althea June – Artist Bio

-With a voice that carries both tenderness and strength, Althea crafts intimate, unguarded moments in song — the kind that speak the unspoken and linger long after the last note fades, she crafts songs that speak the unspoken — the feelings and stories too delicate to say aloud.
-Influenced by soul, R&B, and indie music, her sound is timeless yet deeply personal, rooted in poetic storytelling and evocative soundscapes. whose music invites listeners into intimate moments of reflection, love, and emotional truth.
+With a voice that carries both vulnerability and quiet strength, Althea crafts intimate, unguarded moments in song—the kind that linger long after the last note fades.
+Influenced by soul, R&B, and indie music, her sound is timeless yet deeply personal, shaped by poetic storytelling and evocative soundscapes.
+Her music favors emotional truth over spectacle, allowing simplicity, space, and nuance to do the work.

 • A black and white portrait of a woman with wavy hair, looking directly at the camera.
 The text on the image says 'Althea June' and 'Lines Unwritten' in red and white letters.